A safe, natural home remedy for anxiety to calm your overactive mind…

 Incorporate into a massage: A blend of 10 to 12 drops of lavender essential oil with 4 tablespoons of carrier oil can also be used as a restorative massage oil.
 Or opt for a convenient, ready-made pure lavender massage oil blend.

-Use on the move: If you’re travelling, either use the convenient rollerball or add 2 to 6 drops of lavender oil to 2 tbsp. of an unscented lotion to use all over your body as desired.
+Use on the move: If you’re travelling, either use a convenient roller bottle or add 2 to 6 drops of lavender oil to 2 tbsp. of an unscented lotion to use all over your body as desired.
 Or enjoy the convenience of a lavender essential oil body lotion (be aware that some products only include a lavender fragrance, and not the beneficial essential oil).

 HOW TO USE LAVENDER OIL ORALLY